code-423n4/2024-01-decent/README.md

 - How many separate interfaces and struct definitions are there for the contracts within scope?:
 - Does most of your code generally use composition or inheritance?:
 - How many external calls?:
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 75
 - Is this an upgrade of an existing system?:
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Multi-Chain, Uses L2
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
 - Please describe required context:
 - Does it use an oracle?: